 |State Founded||Lakeville, Indiana|

 Company Origin and What We Like About Hoosier Tires

-Ranking as the largest race tire manufacturer in the world, Hoosier tires have another advantage—American made and American born.
+Ranking as the largest race tire manufacturer in the world, Hoosier tires have other advantages of being American-made and American-born.
 Founded in Lakeville, Indiana, in 1957, the brand specializes in tires for competitive use.
 The company began with two entrepreneurs dedicated to achieving the American Dream.
 They mortgaged their home to build the world’s first and only factory dedicated to producing race tires.

-Hoosier boasts itself as the only true all American made tire.
+Hoosier boasts itself as the only true American-made tire.
 Hoosier proudly produces all of its race tires in Plymouth, Indiana.

 The biggest highlight of a Hoosier tire comes from its straight-line traction.
 Look at the DOT code on a Hoosier tire, and they only have a single plant where they produce them.
 The code is J7, which stands for Lakeville, Indiana, even though they produce them in Plymouth, Indiana.
 However, Lakeville is only 13.1 miles away.